 Dublin has so much to offer but sometimes, it’s nice to escape the busy city centre and see what the surrounding areas have going on as well.

-Whether you’re after a romantic night away, Sunday drive or just a little adventure outside the city, we’ve put together a list of the best things to do outside of Dublin’s city centre.
+Whether you’re after a romantic night away, Sunday drive, a little adventure outside the city, or daytrip near Dublin, Clayton Hotel Liffey Valley have put together a list of the best places to visit outside Dublin City Centre

 Dogs are also welcomed to join you, once they are always kept on their leads.